 Data Science Research & Initiatives at Maine Universities

-The University of Southern Maine (USM) also has a strong stake in data science – the School of Business’s Center for Business and Economic Research and the Cutler Institute for Health and Social Policy’s Data Innovation Project (DIP) are two places that are actively involved in data-driven decision-making – but keep an eye on the geospatial sphere.
+The University of Southern Maine (USM) also has a strong stake in data science – the School of Business’s Center for Business and Economic Research is actively involved in data-driven decision-making – but keep an eye on the geospatial sphere.

 Online Data Science Programs in Maine